ledatelescope/bifrost/docs/source/Create-a-pipeline.rst

 blocks.

-We would like to construct the following pipeline, which will serve to calculate the beats per minute of a song.
+We would like to construct the following pipeline, which will serve to calculate the beats per minute (bpm) of a song.
 As we will soon see, some intermediate operations will be required to get the bpm, and we can then write our own block.